 Often the best solution is to use the two parameters in combination.
 You specify a

-sql_triggerSQL query that should be triggered by your data load (ETL) into your database.
+sql_trigger SQL query that will be triggered by your data load (ETL) into your database.
 In addition, you specify a

-max_cache_ageensures that if the cache for a datagroup isn’t cleared by the
+max_cache_age parameter ensures that if the cache for a datagroup isn’t cleared by the

-sql_triggerthen the cache entries will expire by a certain time.
+sql_trigger, then the cache entries will expire by a certain time.
 So the failure mode for a datagroup will be to query the database rather than serve stale data from the Looker cache.

 - queries using a specific model

-- queries on one or a group of explores
+- queries on one or a group of Explores

 - the contents of one or more PDTs

-Using a Datagroup for Query Results
+Using a datagroup for query results

 select max(id) from my_tablename will be used to detect when an ETL has happened.
-Even if that ETL doesn’t happen for awhile, the cached data will be used for a maximum of 24 hours.
+Even if that ETL doesn’t happen for a while, the datagroup’s

 persist_for are specified, then you will receive a validation warning and the